 Late-stage mediation works best when:

-- Decision-makers understand the consequences of trial outcomes
+- Decision-makers understand the consequences of potential trial outcomes,

 While resolution at this stage may be more difficult, the stakes are often clearer.